vusd/fakemark/README.md

   * Simple Design Guides
   * Suggestions for Use

 If you have ideas for how FakeMark can be more effective, please open a github issue or pull request.

-As a general design guide: FakeMark is intended to be dead-simple to implement (one of the reasons a "Blue F" was chosen is that a baseline implementation can be done to any image by simply adding four rectangles in two colors).
-We welcome all suggestions, but explicitly favor any proposal not increasing the complexity of deploying FakeMark.